adwait-ai/mcp_data_gov_in/README.md

-# MCP Data.gov.in Server
+# MCP Server: data.gov.in

-A clean, production-ready MCP server for analyzing Indian government datasets using FastMCP v2.
+A clean, production-ready MCP server for analyzing Indian government datasets on data.gov.in.
 Provides AI models like Claude/Gemini/ChatGPT/Llama/Deepseek with intelligent access to data.gov.in through **AI-powered semantic search** capabilities as well as downstream retrieval and processing.

+Note: The semantic search relies on a metadata registry, which needs to be scraped periodically.
+I have a whole pipeline for parallelized building of the data.gov.in metadata registry which I'm not making public.
+Without that script, newer datasets will not be reflected in the semantic search.
+However, you can still provide the MCP client with the resource ID of any dataset newly uploaded to data.gov.in and it will be able to fetch it and process it.
+If you are interested in a use case that requires the dataset registry to be up-to-date, please contact me.

 ## 🚀 Quick Start